DKAbir111/gadget-heaven/README.md

 - **Real-time Cart Updates**: Display real-time updates for total items and subtotal price in the cart.
 - **In-stock/Out-of-stock Handling**: Products that are out of stock cannot be added to the cart.
 - **Prevent Duplicate Additions**: Users cannot add the same product to the cart twice or wishlist more than once.

+### **Authentication Features:**
+- **Firebase Authentication**: Secure and scalable user authentication integrated with Firebase.
+- **Email/Password Login**: Users can sign up and log in using their email and password.
+- **Google Login**: Users can log in easily with their Google account.
+- **Password Recovery**: Users can recover their password via email if they forget it.
+- **Private Routes**: Secure private routes for authenticated users only, ensuring sensitive actions are protected.

 ---